For more information contact

 Resources for study include the Social Science Research Institute (SSRI); Duke Initiative on Survey Methodology; Political Institutions and Public Choice (PIPC); Program in Asia Security Studies; Social Science Workshop for Chinese Scholars; Triangle Institute for Security Studies (TISS); and Empirical Implications of Theoretical Models (EITM).

-Please upload your 10-20 page writing sample in the Writing Sample section of the online application.
+Please upload your 10-20 page writing sample in the Departmental Requirements section of the online application.